-Winter Percussion is an extracurricular group which rehearses from November through April and performs in a series of competitions beginning in February.
+Winter Percussion is an extracurricular group that rehearses from November through April and performs in a series of competitions beginning in February.

 The Athens Drive H.S.
-Winter Percussion Line is the indoor complement to the percussion unit of the marching band, and is a formal part of our entire band program.
-Like the marching band percussion section, this indoor group includes battery percussion (marching snares, tenors, basses) and front ensemble instrumentation (mallet instruments, timpani, auxiliary percussion).
-The group is also auditioning students for synthesizer, electric bass, guitar, and drum set.
+Winter Percussion Line is the indoor complement to the percussion unit of the marching band and is a formal part of our entire band program.
+Like the marching band percussion section, this indoor group auditions students for battery percussion (marching snares, tenors, basses) and front ensemble instrumentation (mallet instruments, timpani, auxiliary percussion).
+The group is also looking for a drum set player in addition to pianists to play synthesizer.
 To be chosen as a member of the Winter Percussion Line is an honor and performing as part of this group is a privilege.
-The group rehearses from mid November through mid April and performs in a series of competitions beginning in late February.
+The group rehearses from mid-November through mid-April and performs in a series of competitions beginning in late February.
 Any Athens Drive student is welcome to participate (you do not need to be currently involved in the band program); however, the ability to read music is a prerequisite.
-John Antonelli is the lead staff member.
+John Antonelli is the lead staff instructor.

 - A positive attitude must be demonstrated at all times as reflected in the quality of the work and the relationships with other members of the unit.
-Students must be trusted to work independently and be able to work together in small and large groupings.
-Students must also be willing to spend the extra time required to set-up and store-away equipment used in rehearsals/performances.
+Students must be trusted to work independently and be able to work together in small and large groups.
+Students must also be willing to spend the extra time required to set up and store away equipment used in rehearsals/performances.

 It is important to realize that because the group is so interdependent (that is, everyone depends on everyone to be there), any absence or tardy hinders the progress of the group.
 All percussionists are expected to be at every rehearsal and performance.
-The schedule of rehearsals and performances linked below is tentative, but fairly accurate; the entire schedule will be discussed in detail during the orientation/introductory rehearsals.
+The schedule of rehearsals and performances is tentative but fairly accurate; the entire schedule will be discussed in detail during the orientation/introductory rehearsal.

-Once the schedule is officially agreed upon and confirmed, conflicts with any of the dates must be presented in writing to both the instructors and the parent advisors.
+Once the schedule is officially agreed upon and confirmed, conflicts with any of the dates must be presented in writing to both the instructors and the parent advisor(s).
 Email addresses and phone numbers will be distributed at the orientation rehearsals.
-The instructor reserves the right to prohibit a student from performance due to excessive or unexcused absence.
+The instructor reserves the right to prohibit a student from performing due to excessive or unexcused absence.

 Members will be expected to know the music and choreography before being permitted to perform.
 This policy will be enforced in the interest of the individual student as well as the entire unit.
 A member who does not demonstrate satisfactory proficiency in performing part of the show may be asked to perform less work.